eigenfoo/old-eigenfoo.github.io/_drafts/2020-05-23-transformers-in-nlp.md

    * The authors use an identical architecture to BERT, but propose several improvements to the training routine, such as changing the dataset and removing the next-sentence-prediction (NSP) pre-training task.
-Funnily enough, far and away the best thing the authors did to improve BERT was to do the most obvious thing: train it for longer!
+Funnily enough, far and away the best thing the authors did to improve BERT was just the most obvious thing: train BERT for longer!
    * Further reading:
      + [arXiv Paper](https://arxiv.org/abs/1907.11692)
      + [Accompanying blog post](https://ai.facebook.com/blog/roberta-an-optimized-method-for-pretraining-self-supervised-nlp-systems/)